wp-plugins/contact-form-builder/readme.txt

 After downloading the ZIP file,

 1. Log in to the administrator panel.
-1. Go to Plugins Add > New > Upload.
+2. Go to Plugins Add > New > Upload.
-1. Click “Choose file” (“Browse”) and select the downloaded zip file.
+3. Click “Choose file” (“Browse”) and select the downloaded zip file.
 *For Mac Users*
 *Go to your Downloads folder and locate the folder with the plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.*
 1. Click “Install Now” button.
-1. Click “Activate Plugin” button for activating the plugin.
+2. Click “Activate Plugin” button for activating the plugin.

-If any problem occurs, please contact us at  [info@web-dorado.com](mailto:info@web-dorado.com).
+3. If the installation does not succeed, please contact us at info@web-dorado.com.

 == Changelog ==